 Most memorable projects

-‘For me, Campbell MU’s is a challenging yet satisfying projects.
+For me, Campbell MU’s was a challenging yet satisfying project.
 Having to build the similar building multiple times at different locations may sound easy, but the different sites present different challenges.
-As the construction of building progresses, we learn from it and make the next one better.
-Architecture is a not a subject of invention but reinvention and learn from the past and make it better.’
+As the construction of each building progressed, we learn from it and were able to make the next one smoother, faster and better.
+Architecture is not a subject of invention but reinvention and learning from the past to make the future better.